Vanity Name Servers

 You can configure vanity name servers on your domain(s) in DNSimple by visiting the tab on the domain’s management page and clicking on the card.

-Vanity name servers are available as an option on our Enterprise tier.
-Please contact sales for more information.
+Vanity name servers are available as an option on on certain plans.
+See the differences between plans.

 To use the domain on which you’re enabling vanity name servers for the name server names, click the link and the proper records will be added to the domain automatically.